dniskav/corima-en-colombia/README.md

-# corima-en-colombia
+# Corima En Colombia
-ols web made on 2004 its a backup to keep this site for arquelogist purposes made with hmt, vanilla JS, flash (the aniamtion dead technolgoy) and other old stuff
+The old web made in 2004 It is a backup to keep this site for archeologist purposes made with HTML, vanilla JS, flash (the animation dead technolgoy), and other old stuff